Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Overview of the problem and its solutions

 \section{Overview of the problem and its solutions}

-Briefly, the problem at hand considers observed steady or nearly-steady configurations of an axially moving loop of string or chain subject to gravitational and drag forces.
+Briefly, the problem at hand considers observed steady or nearly-steady configurations of an axially moving loop of string or chain subject to gravity and drag forces.
 Most of the body is suspended in air, but at one location, one or more motorized wheels drive the axial motion, as well as provide a necessary force to support the structure.
 An example of such a flowing structure is shown in Figure \ref{yeany}.
-For simplicity, we may presume perfect flexibility, inextensibility, and uniform density of a continuous body.
+For simplicity, we may presume perfect flexibility, inextensibility, and uniform density of a continuous body, coplanar with gravity.
 What, if any, are the equilibrium loop shapes and corresponding tensions, and how do they depend on drag forces?
 Here by ``loop'' we mean a closed curve that might have kinks (jumps in angle), particularly at the support point.
-The tangents of such a shape must necessarily either subtend an angle greater than $\pi$, including a vertical point, or have kinks.
+The tangents of such a shape must necessarily either have two or more kinks, or subtend an angle greater than $\pi$, including a vertical point (where the normal is horizontal).
 However, jumps in internal force and moment are only admissible at the support point, where external supplies are available.
 We anticipate that the supply of force will be vertical (opposing gravity), and expect that the supply of moment should be zero for a perfectly flexible string.

-The analytical results of \cite{ChakrabartiHanna16} can be used to generate solutions for sufficiently high drag forces.
+The analytical results of \cite{Gregory49, SvetlitskiiMiroshnik73, Miroshnik01, ChakrabartiHanna16} can be used to generate solutions for sufficiently high drag forces.
 For lower drag forces, \emph{there are no solutions} to the problem as posed above.